In two words or less describe East Oakland. I'll wait.

-For many who don't live here, and probably for many who do, you might be surprised to know citywide, people described as white make up 34.5 percent of Oakland's population, while African-Americans make up 28 percent, according to 2010 U.S. census figures.
+For many who don't live here, and probably for many who do, you might be surprised to know citywide, person's described as white make up 34.5 percent of Oakland's population while African Americans just 28 percent, this according to 2010 U.S. Census figures.

-Proctor lives in a modest single-family house on the crest of a foothill of Maxwell Park, an area loosely bordered between High Street and 55th Avenue, just below Interstate 580 and extending west to about Brookdale Avenue.
+Proctor lives in a modest single family house on the crest of a foothill Maxwell Park, an area loosely bordered between High Street and 55th Avenue, just below Interstate 580 and extending west to about Brookdale Avenue.

-It has its problems, like the guy who apparently operates as an unlicensed car dealer and keeps at least four junkie vehicles parked around her house at any given time.
+It has its problems, like the guy who apparently operates as an unlicensed car dealer and keeps at least four junky vehicles parked around her house at any given time.

-Intellectually, she knows too much can be read into appearances, but a young black male strolling through the neighborhood, sporting dreadlocks and his pants cinched at the groin, still puts her on alert.
+Intellectually, she knows too much can be read into appearances, but a young black male strolling through the neighborhood, wearing dreads and his pants cinched at the groin, still puts her on alert.